All of our products can be shipped via UPS!

 Hopefully Tom Lane won't mind me quoting that line from his book if I provide a link here to his web site where you can buy it yourself.
 Its an awesome chronicle of his life's experience with this technology.

-This set of photos shows the Franklin Health and Fitness Center's Enersol system and the breakdown of the solar collector.
+This set of photos shows the Franklin Health and Fitness Center's epdm system that we supplied and the breakdown of the solar collector.
 We have an affidavit on file from the owner of the Health club as well as from the contractor who installed the replacement system and we kept some of the collectors just in case anyone wants to challenge us on these facts.

 More evidence of a sort.
 This was a worldwide problem.
 EPDM was the standard solar pool heating material 40 years ago.
 In Australia this problem occurred as well.
-The solution there was to switch to a plastic based alternative.
-For years Hot Sun aligned ourselves with various Aussie competitors in the fight against EPDM competitors.
-Hot Sun has the solution to all this.
-That puts us in a position where we can be honest.
+The solution there was to switch to a plastic based alternative like we had.
+For years Hot Sun aligned ourselves with various Aussie competitors in this.

 There are many papers on the subject.
-We know the effect is caused by the chloramines.
+We believe based on what we have been able to gather is that the effect is caused by the chloramines.
 These are the combined chlorines created when free chlorine disinfects organic matter.
 You can't avoid this if you're using chlorine to sanitize the water.
 Heat is a big factor in breakdown as well.
 You can't avoid the heat of a black thing in the sun with the pool up to temperature.
-What you can do is avoid the use of epdm by challenging the supplier to specifically protect you against this phenomenon for 25 years as you see in the Powerstrip warranty.
+We protect you against the possibility of this phenomenon for 25 years as you see in the Powerstrip warranty.

 As a footnote, we've sold two other large commercial solar pool heating systems in North Carolina since we replaced the one above using it as a reference.
-It always pays to behave with integrity even if your only objective is to make money.
-We attribute all of this to too much focus on sales and marketing and too little concern for technology.
-Engineers are absent in the pool industry.
-They need to take charge more often.
-Ken Wright has a mechancial engineering degree from UBC 1984.
+It always pays to behave with integrity even if your only objective is to make money

 Sizing your solar collector system